samus42/tkk/relayracecheese.md

 #### Count down the brand timer from 5 seconds
 Not only does this remind your partner it's time to take the orb, it gives the person on the side plate a chance to get ready for the balcony Knight.

-#### Mute the side place people
+#### Mute the side plate people
 Seriously, you can't do anything else to help them, and they're just going to spend the whole time whining and whimpering.
-You need to concentrate
+You need to concentrate.

 #### Buy your side plate person a beer
 They deserve it.